pbuckner/x-plane_plugins/XPython/docs/source/development/index.rst

   Also:

+  * :doc:`/changelog`.
+Lists recent changes to this SDK.

   * :doc:`quickstart`.
 Bare-bones skeleton and Hello World to get you started.

   * :doc:`import`.
 Information about python packages and proper way to import.